Tube Investments of India Limited: Montra Electric

 Montra Electric is a three-wheeler brand introduced by TI Clean Mobility Private Limited for unveiling its revolutionary electric three-wheeler vehicle “Super Auto”.
 TI Clean Mobility Private Limited is a wholly owned subsidiary of Tube Investments of India Limited (Initially established as TI Cycles of India Limited, Madras), a Murugappa Group Company, effective from 12 February 2022.
 The company is engaged in the manufacturing and marketing of electric three-wheelers in the passenger auto and cargo segments.

+Montra Electric is an Indian company that manufactures electric commercial vehicles.
+It is part of TI Clean Mobility, which belongs to the Murugappa Group.